department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-meetings/product-sync.md

    - Matt to discuss the upcoming prioritization effort with VBA stakeholders
 - Plan for next steps in prioritization
    - Schedule a value conversation with stakeholders middle of next week (week of March 13th) - Rakshinda
-   - Schedule a effort/complexity conversation with the team and Matt later next week (week of March 13th) - Rakshinda
+   - Schedule an effort/complexity conversation with the team and Matt later next week (week of March 13th) - Rakshinda
    - Schedule a prioritization meeting with the stakeholders and team to review the ideas on value/effort matrix and agree on what ideas to pursue (week of March 13th or 21st) - Rakshinda
 - Handling incoming bugs
    - The bugs for all of va.gov are reported together
    - Matt to do the initial intake for 526 bugs and forward them to the us - manual
-   - Matt ( transition to Anneliese) follow-up on updates/completed bugs with the reporter, as needed
+   - Matt(transition to Anneliese) follow-up on updates/completed bugs with the reporter, as needed
    - Later - look at possible automation of updates via SNOW/github
 - Handling incoming improvement requests
    - Schedule intake with the reporter with Matt and team